Meeting Bot Real-time Transcription

 • Your use case can wait until after the meeting ends.
 Instead, you should use Async Transcription.

 • You are building real-time conversational agents that users can speak to and hear responses from during the meeting.
-Instead, you should use output media with a voice-to-voice model such as OpenAI's Realtime API rather than relying on partial transcript results.
+Instead, you should use output media with a voice-to-voice model such as OpenAI's Realtime API rather than relying on partial transcript data.

 📘